SnowflurrySDK/Snowflurry.jl/README.md

 0.7071067811865475 + 0.0im
 ```

-For those who are familar, we recognize that the resultant state is the Bell state; an equal superposition of the $\left|00\right\rangle$ and $\left|11\right\rangle$ states.
+Some of you may have recognized that the resultant state is the Bell state, an equal superposition of the $\left|00\right\rangle$ and $\left|11\right\rangle$ states.

-Finally, we can use [SnowflurryPlots](https://github.com/SnowflurrySDK/SnowflurryPlots.jl) to generate a histogram which shows the measurement output distribution after taking a certain number of shots, in this case 100, on a quantum
+Finally, we can use [SnowflurryPlots](https://github.com/SnowflurrySDK/SnowflurryPlots.jl) to generate a histogram that shows the measurement output distribution for our Bell state.
+We specified that the quantum computer simulator had to take 100 shots (i.e. measurements) to create the distribution.
-computer simulator:

 ```julia
 using SnowflurryPlots